sp1986sp/mcp-client-server-azure/README.md

 - Add new tools to the server by annotating methods in service classes with `@Tool`.
 - Register new tools in `ToolsConfig.java`.
 - Customize context propagation by implementing new `ThreadLocalAccessor`s.
+- Add new context parameters by implementing `CustomContextParam` interface.

 ---